botisimo/botisimo-documentation/docs/loyalty/user-documentation/user.rst

-users.loyaltyTier.gold             number   The points required to achieve tier users.loyaltyTier.resourceId       number   The resource ID of the tier badge icon users.name                         string   The name of the user users.tags                         object[] List of tags the user is interested in users.tags.id                      number   The ID of the tag users.tags.name                    string   The name of the tag
+users.loyaltyTier.gold             number   The points required to achieve tier users.loyaltyTier.resourceId       number   The resource ID of the tier badge icon users.name                         string   The name of the user users.notifications                string   The last time the user read the notifications formatted as ISO date string users.shippingAddressCity          string   Shipping info for the user users.shippingAddressCountry       string   Shipping info for the user users.shippingAddressName          string   Shipping info for the user users.shippingAddressState         string   Shipping info for the user users.shippingAddressStreet        string   Shipping info for the user users.shippingAddressSuite         string   Shipping info for the user users.shippingAddressZip           string   Shipping info for the user users.tags                         object[] List of tags the user is interested in users.tags.id                      number   The ID of the tag users.tags.name                    string   The name of the tag